kallewesterling/seshat/docs/setup.md

         - `GEOS_LIBRARY_PATH`
     - Note: there are hardcoded paths in local.py for the Mac and Ubuntu instructions above included

-6. After PostgreSQL is installed, install the Python packages in your environment (some packages have psql as a dependency).
+6. After PostgreSQL, GDAL and GEOS are installed, install the Python packages in your environment (some packages have these as dependencies).
 From the top level of the `seshat` repo:
     ```
         pip install -r requirements.txt
         pip install "django-geojson [field]"